autokey/autokey/Contributed-Scripts-1.md

 clipboard.fill_clipboard(gmail_baseurl + match.group(1))
 ```

-## Convert text case to lowercase and replace spaces with hyphens <a id="convertTextCase" />
+## Convert text to lowercase and replace spaces with hyphens
 This is useful for converting the name of a GitHub Issue into a string that's suitable for a Git branch, if you follow the style of 'named-branch' Git development.

 For example: